glhr/rasa_project/data/rasa-interactive/nlu.md

 - what else can you do
 - now what
 - anytime buddy
+- you're useless damn
+- honestly nothing because you're incapable
+- leave me alone
+- ok then what can you do for real
+- seriously tell me what you can do
+- strangle yourself with your arms
+- what [objects](object_name) do you know then

 ## intent:pick up
 - pick up the [ball](object_name)